 Hello doctor,

-I have been suffering from this problem for a few years and every year it seems to be worsening than the previous one.
-I am overweight and by working hard I have lost about 15 pounds.
+I have been suffering from this problem for a few years, and every year it seems to be worsening than the previous one.
+I am overweight, and I have lost about 15 pounds by working hard.
 I got yearly rash outbreaks on arms, especially forearms.
-I have diabetes and taking many medications, but doctors say that none of my medicines are responsible for it.
-It happens mostly in the summer.
-They are very itchy and do not go away in spite of using creams.
+I have diabetes and take many medications, but doctors say none of my medicines are responsible for it.
+It happens mainly in the summer.
+They are very itchy and do not go away despite using creams.
 I took some pills that did not help either.
 It leaves horrible scars.
 Even a dermatologist I saw did not seem to know what was wrong.
 I am sure it is partially a heat rash, but it has completely scarred up my arms.
-I am attaching the list of medicines I am taking as well as the biopsy report.
+I am attaching the list of medicines I am taking and the biopsy report.
 Please help.

 Hi,